itsrever/integration/README.md

 * A dummy implementation of the API that you can use to test the framework, in Go.
 You can use it as a reference to implement your own integration.
 * A [sample configuration file](./test/config.json) that you can use to configure the testing scenarios and adapt to your implementation

-The steps execute the suite of tests are:
+The steps to execute the suite of tests are:

 * Configure your integration as in the [config.json](./test/config.json) file.
 You can configure it against a development server or the production environment.
 Just put the correct URLs in the file
 * Start your development server.
 Any language or framework is ok.
 This step is not necessary if your implementation is already running.
 * Run the docker container with your configuration.
 This will run the testing scenarios against your implementation and will output the results in the console.
 * Stop your development server.

-If all of the test go well, you will see something like this:
+If all of the tests go well, you will see something like this:

 ``` bash
 📦 REVER integration testing framework